Ameba-AIoT/ameba-arduino-doc/source/ameba_pro2/amb82-mini/API_Documents/Multithreading/Class Wiring OS API.rst

 **Description**
 ~~~~~~~~~~~~~~~

-Delete a timer that was created by “os_timer_create_arduino”.
+Delete a timer that was created by "os_timer_create_arduino".

 **Syntax**
 ~~~~~~~~~~